 - Mix 3 cups water and 1 cup white vinegar in a large bowl

 - Add the berries and swirl around.
-Allow them to sit for a minute or two
+Allow them to sit for 1-2 minutes.

 - Drain and rinse well, pat dry, or lay them on a paper towel to blot off excess moisture.